 That’s a tricky one.

 Every LTR run is different.
-We plan runs aimed at various abilities, so some are definitely much tougher than others.
+We plan runs aimed at various abilities (Intro, Taster and Regular level), so some are definitely tougher than others.
 If you’re used to running on the roads but haven’t ventured off them much, you might find our events quite challenging.
-The pace isn’t super fast, but because we run as a group, it helps everyone to have a good time if you can keep up and it applies across all our events.
+The pace isn’t super-fast, but because we run as a group, it helps everyone to have a good time if you can keep up and that applies across all our events.

 LTR Regular (Experienced)

-To book onto an LTR Regular it's important you are an experienced & confident trail runner, comfortable running within a group and at a pace set by the lead guide.
+Regular routes are often technical, hilly and somewhat challenging, but they're always rewarding with tons of fantastic scenery.
+Feedback tells us they're great for the mind, body and soul!
+So, to book onto an LTR Regular it's important you are an experienced and confident trail runner, comfortable running within a group and at a pace set by the lead guide.
 Other than when we stop for refreshments, you can expect to be running throughout.
-If you'd like more info on our Regular fitness requirement, please give us a quick call - we're happy to chat.
+In order to keep the group together, enjoying each other’s company, we plan a few shortcuts to utilise if needed.

 The nice to know stuff